Mandviwalla moves privilege motion against NAB chairman, DG, IO

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Senate Deputy Chairman Salim Mandviwalla has submitted the privilege motion in the Senate Secretariat against National Accountability Bureau (NAB) Chairman Justice (R) Javed Iqbal, DG Rawalpindi Irfan Naeem Mangi and Investigation Officer (IO) of the NAB, who was probing case against him.
+ISLAMABAD: Senate Deputy Chairman Salim Mandviwalla has submitted a privilege motion in the Senate Secretariat against the National Accountability Bureau (NAB) Chairman Justice (R) Javed Iqbal, DG Rawalpindi Irfan Naeem Mangi and Investigation Officer (IO) of the NAB, who was probing the case against him.

-It was first time that the privilege motion was moved against the NAB chairman at the forum of the Parliament.
-In his privilege motion, Senate deputy chairman stated that NAB chairman, NAB DG and Investigation Officer have maliciously and wrongfully accused him in an unrelated investigations without establishing any credible link between the alleged wrongdoings and the undersigned.
+It was the first time that the privilege motion was moved against the NAB chairman at the forum of parliament.
+In his privilege motion, Senate deputy chairman stated that NAB chairman, NAB DG and Investigation Officer have maliciously and wrongfully accused him in an unrelated investigation without establishing any credible link between the alleged wrongdoings and the undersigned.

-Moreover, he said the NAB authorities had propagated these baseless accusations and through media without having sufficient evidence to show his involvement in any illegal activity.

 He stated that the NAB authorities were free to conduct their investigations as per the law but they did not have a licence to malign and defame his name and being called as an ‘accused Salim Mandviwalla’ to intimidate and obstruct him from discharging his duties as a senator.